 In Mozambique you can relax on white-sand beaches, snorkel or dive on coral reefs teeming with tropical fish, explore sleepy fishing villages, or discover the Portuguese heritage of the capital, Maputo.

 With a long coastline edged by powdery sands and a scattering of quiet islands where you can kayak, kitesurf, fish or dive, Mozambique is an appealing destination if you’re looking to relax.
-You could take a trip on a traditional dhow, head into the forested interior to visit traditional villages, go diving and snorkeling on the secluded Bazaruto Archipelago, or combine a visit with a few days on safari in Southern Africa.
+You could take a trip on a traditional dhow, head into the forested interior to visit traditional villages, go diving and snorkelling on the secluded Bazaruto Archipelago, or combine a visit with a few days on safari in Southern Africa.

 Mozambique offers a wide range of accommodation that includes everything from sleek beachfront resorts and villas to remote private islands and locally owned boutique hotels.
 Our waterfront hotels all sit on quiet beaches where crystal-clear seas lie a stone’s throw from your thatched villa or air-conditioned suite.